Christianity isn’t just lived. It’s celebrated.

 - January 1, the Solemnity of Mary, Mother of God

-- Thursday of the Sixth Week of Easter, the Solemnity of the Ascension of Jesus into Heaven
+- Thursday of the Sixth Week of Easter, the Solemnity of the Ascension of Jesus into Heaven (moved to the following Sunday in certain dioceses)

 - August 15, the Solemnity of the Assumption of the Blessed Virgin Mary into Heaven